mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 `hatch run test-unit` runs the test suite.
 This is included in CI checks.

 Tests are handled using [pytest](https://docs.pytest.org/) and arguments are passed through to the underlying `pytest` command.
-For example, to rerun only failures from the last `pytest` invocation, you could run
+For example, to rerun only failures from the last `pytest` invocation, you could run:

 ```console
 hatch run test-unit --last-failed
 ```

 In CI, we test across multiple Python versions and also [check for code coverage](https://coverage.readthedocs.io/).
 If required, you can also run this locally.
 For example, to run unit tests with Python 3.10 and check for code coverage, you would run:

 ```console
 hatch run all.py3.10:test-unit-coverage
 ```